 Freud famously called children "perverse polymorphs" to illustrate his theory that humans are born with unfocused and multifaceted sexual drives that last until the age of five.

-Deadspin goes a step further with a father admitting how frequently he has to fight the urge to put his kid through a wall.
+Deadspin presents a father admitting how frequently he has to fight the urge to put his kid through a wall.
 Innocent, sure, but the level of bastardy behavior most parents put up with certainly clashes with the stereotypical applications of this trope.